roshiajin-kunai/sakkamade.github.io/_posts/2021-02-19-autodoll-extra-5.md

 Said Prico with a smile.
 That's ridiculous, deemed Yuuyami.
-She thought, however:
+Upon consideration, however:

 "That's it!"

 Instantaneously, Yuuyami reversed her thought.
-The Yuuyami's remark made everyone open their eyes wide.
+The remark of Yuuyami  made everyone open their eyes wide.

-"Fufu, I shall word it this way:"—Yuuyami explains, with a  look of triumph—"I but have to be flirty enough so that Lydia forgets her ridiculous notion!"
+"Fufu, I shall word it this way:"—Yuuyami explains, with a  look of triumph—"I but have to be flirty enough for Lydia to forget her ridiculous notion!"
-"W, wah, I see..."
+"W, wah, right..."

 Upon a  slight twitch, Rapha reveal a smile.